As a matter of interest...

 I have heard that buying one of them pre-paid yearly prescriptions could save people quite a bit of money if they have a lot of prescriptions!

 I do not pay for my humira or meth because they are funded by the NHS.
-DD
+DDHave you got the despatches?
+No, I always walk like this.
+Eddie Braben0

-the anti-tnf drugs are delivered direct & no prescription charges involved , & I do have to pay for my drugs
+the anti-tnf drugs are delivered direct & no prescription charges involved , & I do have to pay for my drugs0

 I do pay for my prescriptions, I have a prepaid prescription card which works out cheaper.
 I didn't have to pay for any anti TNF's, I did pay for Methotrexate tablets, but I don't pay for the injected Methotrexate.